My Early Experiences with Music

 Through reading The Flight of the Feathered Serpent, I became interested in finding Andean music because of a dialogue between the author and his wise, mysterious friend discussing the power and meaning of Andean, Inca, and Guarani music.

 At one point, I remember finding a collection of Andean songs that I really enjoyed.
 During lunch at work, I would go outside to a quiet area and eat my lunch.
 Then after eating lunch, I would listen to the music for about 15-20 minutes before going back to work.

 The music made a real difference for me.
 I felt more aware and I felt like my psyche was vibrating at a higher frequency than before.
 I could also sense how parts of the music were somehow inspired by something higher.
 In The Flight of the Feathered Serpent it says:

 [Inca and Andean music] are essentially mystic music.
 The one of the Inca origin follows the rhythm of the celestial bodies and it can’t be any other way; it is music that contains in its rhythm and melody, everything which our soul already knows about the solar system and the unknown of the Milky Way and the Pleiades.
 At more than three thousand metres above the sea level, the man of the Andes has to inevitably feel in grandiose terms. ~ Judas, The Flight of the Feathered Serpent

 I really think that music is a wonderful tool to tap into spiritual feelings and to sense higher truths.
-And from what Belsebuub has described of the feelings music can evoke when we have advanced sufficiently on the path, I can only imagine how much more beautiful and powerful it can become!
+And from what Belsebuub has described of the feelings music can evoke when we have advanced spiritually, I can only imagine how much more beautiful and powerful it can become!